EfthimiosVlahos/Alzheimers-Generative-DL-Project/README.md

 </p>

 ## Analysis and Adjustments
-Our initial analysis revealed a high bias in the baseline model, prompting the need for a larger network.
+My initial analysis revealed a high bias in the baseline model, prompting the need for a larger network.
 This led to the development of Model C with its five LSTM layers, resulting in a remarkable training accuracy of 94.2% and testing accuracy of 88.1%, a substantial improvement from the baseline model's 56.0% testing accuracy.

 ## Molecule Generation
 Using Model C, we successfully generated 18 new molecules, drawing from the Alzheimer’s dataset.
 Despite the molecules being slightly smaller than the reference due to the presence of a coded stop character, we demonstrated the model's capability to create valid chemical structures from molecular fragments.